mvolkmann/blog/src/prolog.md

 To list all the facts and rules known in the current session, enter `listing.`.
 The output will contain many clauses created by the system in addition to those you loaded.

-To list only the facts and rules for a given predicate, enter `listing(predicate-name).`
+To list only the clauses (facts and rules) for a given predicate, enter `listing(predicate-name).`
+This will list all matching clauses regardless of arity.

 ## Debugging